Instefjord

 Instefjord is a small village in Gulen Municipality in Vestland county, Norway.
 It is located at the southern end of the Risnefjorden, a small arm that branches off the main Sognefjorden.
 The European route E39 highway runs through the village on its way from the city of Bergen to the city of Førde.
-The small village of Brekke lies about 4 km to the northwest, and the small village of Ytre Oppedal lies about 9 km to the northeast.
+The small village of Brekke lies about 4 km to the northwest, and the small village of Oppedal lies about 9 km to the northeast.
 Fish farming and agriculture are the main industries in Instefjord.